Jwan622/airflow_practice/notes.md

 ![depends_on_code](images/chapter_4/depends_on_code.png)

-The difference between these two is that if task2 is marked with `depends_on_past=True` and task2 in a previous DAGRun failed, task2 does run in the next dagrun.
+The difference between these two is that if task2 is marked with `depends_on_past=True` and task2 in a previous DAGRun failed, task2 does run in the next DAGRun.
 - if task1 is marked as `wait_for_downstream=True` and task2 fails in a previous DAGRun, task1 does not run in the next DAGRun.G